-VIRGINIA WESTERN COMMUNITY COLLEGE
+VIRGINIA WESTERN COMMUNITY COLLEGE CATALOG

-The statements and provisions in this catalog are not to be regarded as an irrevocable contract between the student and the College.
-The College reserves the right to change, when warranted, any of the provisions, schedules, programs, courses, or fees, as might be required.
+The statements and provisions in this catalog and in the Student Handbook are not to be regarded as an irrevocable contract between the student and the College.
+The College reserves the sole right to change, when warranted, any of the provisions, schedules, programs, courses, or fees, as might be required.
 Supplements may be issued to this catalog as considered necessary by the College.